MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassigncategories.md

 ## -remarks

-This call override the default categiry set initialized by ACX which is based on the ACXCIRCUIT type.
+This call overrides the default category set initialized by ACX which is based on the ACXCIRCUIT type.

 ### Example